Kevin Ricks

-Kevin Ricks (born 1960) is a convicted sexual predator who targeted mostly high-school age boys from at least the late 1970s until his arrest in 2010.
+Kevin Garfield Ricks (born 1960) is a former schoolteacher and convicted child molester and child pornography offender who targeted mostly high-school age boys from at least the late 1970s until his arrest in 2010.

+Background

+Ricks graduated from Roanoke Rapids High School in 1978, and from UNC Chapel Hill in 1983.

+Criminal history

 1970s

-Ricks's first known victim was targeted at a summer camp in North Carolina in 1978.
-This victim, a ten-year-old boy, was attending Camp Holiday Trails, at which Ricks was a counselor.
-It is also at this summer camps where Ricks met his wife, who would accompany him on his travels around Japan and the United States without discovering Ricks's activities with the boys he mentored.
+Ricks targeted his first known victim at a summer camp for disabled children in North Carolina in 1978.
+This victim, a 10-year-old boy, was attending Camp Holiday Trails, at which Ricks was a counselor.
+It is also at this summer camps where Ricks met his wife, Abby, who would accompany him on his travels around Japan and the United States without discovering Ricks' activities with the boys he mentored.

 1980s

-After graduating, Ricks worked at four different private schools in the southeastern United States from 1983 to 1987.
+After graduating from college, Ricks worked at four different private schools in the southeastern United States from 1983 to 1987.
 The private schools at which he was employed include Brandon Hall School in Atlanta, Georgia, where Ricks served in a position that required him to live in the dormitory hall with students.
 In 1988, Ricks moved to Kyushu, Japan, to teach English in the town of Oguni.
 While living in Oguni, he was popular with the local students and routinely held gatherings with his students in his private room.

 1990s

-In December 1992, Ricks's new wife, Abby Ricks, joined him in Aso City, Japan.
+In December 1992, Abby joined him in Aso City, Japan.
 One victim to come forward, Takashi Kajiwara, says that in 1994, Ricks took him to the United States for a cross country road trip.
 On this road trip, Kajiwara says that Ricks offered him shots of tequila and he drank until he passed out.
 Video tapes and photographs of Ricks undressing and molesting Kajiwara were recovered by police.
-Ricks and his wife left Japan in 1995 after shoplifting accusations made the school officials decide to let his contract lapse.
+Ricks and his wife left Japan in 1995 after he was accused of shoplifting and the school officials decided to let his contract lapse.

 Ricks taught for one year on a temporary teaching license in North Carolina, and immediately afterwards took a job in Danville, Virginia, even though he did not have a license to teach in that state.
 Also during this time, Ricks entered into a foreign exchange program, Education First, and hosted young students from all over the world in his home.
-A Danish student who was hosted by Ricks, Uffe Emborg, says that after drinking with Ricks one night, he discovered nude photographs of himself by Ricks's bedside table.
+A Danish student who was hosted by Ricks, Uffe Emborg, says that after drinking with Ricks one night, he discovered nude photographs of himself by Ricks' bedside table.
 Out of fear, Emborg did not report this to the police, and instead burned the photographs with Ricks in the backyard.
 Ricks and his wife left Danville after Ricks was fired from Education First after being accused of stealing $2,000 from a student's bank account.